Mikael17125/ViT-GradCAM/README.md

 - `gradcam.py`: Python module containing the `GradCam` class, which implements the Grad-CAM algorithm.
 - `both.png`: Sample input image (replace with your own image).
 - `result.jpg`: Output Grad-CAM visualization.

-## Credits
-- The `gradcam.py` module is adapted from the implementation provided in [this GitHub repository](https://github.com/vickyliin/gradcam_plus_plus-pytorch), with modifications for compatibility and clarity.

 ## References
 - Ramprasaath R. Selvaraju, Michael Cogswell, Abhishek Das, Ramakrishna Vedantam, Devi Parikh, and Dhruv Batra.
 "Grad-CAM: Visual Explanations from Deep Networks via Gradient-based Localization."
 In *Proceedings of the IEEE International Conference on Computer Vision (ICCV)*, 2017.